villie17/CarND-Path-Planning-Project/README.md

 Safe distance is defined as
 * No car 30 meters ahead in front lane.
 * No car between 20 meters ahead and 10 meters behind in adjacent lanes

+##### State Transitions
+1. KEEP_LANE can transit into CHANGE_LEFT/RIGHT and PREPARE_LEFT/RIGHT_CHANGE.
+2. PREPARE_LEFT/RIGHT_CHANGE can transit back to KEEP_LANE or CHANGE_LEFT/RIGHT
+3. CHANGE_LEFT/RIGHT will transit to KEEP_LANE
+4. All States can transit to same states.

+At every cycle next state transitions are calculated again.

+## Implementation details

+A class CarStatus is defined to hold information about the current status of car
+1. Current Car State
+2. Current Speed
+3. Current Lane

+NextAction() function implements the automata for FSM.
+It takes information about sensor fusion and current car information and calculates
+1. Next Car State
+2. Target Speed
+3. Target Lane

+It makes use of checkLaneSafe() function

+In main code a single CarStatus object is used to track cars status.
+At start it uses NextAction to predict the next behavorial step.
+Afterwards trajectory is created to achieve that behavior using splines as explained earlier.